What Routes to Take on a South Island Road Trip

 Next, head to Methven, the closest town to Mt Hutt.
 In winter, Mt Hutt is a large commercial ski field.
 Also in the area is the Rakaia Gorge.
 Here, you can do walks, take an adrenaline-filled jet boat ride, and observe the alpine scenery and brilliantly blue river.
 For more adventure activities, go white water rafting on the Rangitata River.

 Methven to Akaroa

 Leaving the Methven area and all its adventure activities will bring you to a change of tone by passing through a series of quaint towns.
 Be sure to take a coffee break in Geraldine, Ashburton and finish for dinner in Akaroa.
 Akaroa boasts itself as being a piece of France in New Zealand, with historic buildings and fine French cuisine!
 You may also see some blue penguins as well as all these awesome things to do in Akaroa.

 Then the route brings you back to where you began: Christchurch.
-To find out what to do in this reviving city, take a look here: Christchurch – Guide for Backpackers.
+To find out what to do in this reviving city, take a look here: The Complete Guide to Christchurch.